 - If (or, more likely, when) their contraception fails, teenaged girls often find themselves completely on their own.
 Their boyfriends usually tell them to “get rid of it,” and so they are forced into raising money for an abortion and sneaking off to an abortion mill, where they are victimized once again.
 Contrary to what pro-abortion propagandists say, this is a dreadful ordeal for any young girl.
 Then, of course, there are the common physical and psychological injuries inflicted by abortion.
 Teenagers who are chaste do not have to worry about any of this.

 - Difficulty in finding a good husband.
 Young men, even if they have themselves been extremely promiscuous, prefer to marry a young woman who does not have children by other men.
 Yes, this is hypocritical and unfair.
 It is also a sad reality.

 - Early sexual activity often leads to a lifetime habit of “breaking the rules” regarding sexual morality.
-Studies have shown that sexually active teens are much more likely to have children outside of marriage, commit adultery, and divorce.
+Studies have shown that sexually active teens are much more likely to commit adultery, have children outside of marriage, and be divorced later in life.

 - And, most importantly, we should fear of loss of their souls!
 We must stay in the state of grace at all times, for we do not know when our lives will end.
 Teenagers die every day, and eternity is a long, long time.
 Those who decide to be serious about the Catholic Faith early in their lives follow the example of Saints Dominic Savio and Maria Goretti, and in general can expect to live much happier lives than those who decide to become “pick and choose” Catholics.

 It is no exaggeration to say that teens that stay chaste suffer less than half of the psychological stress load that sexually active teens experience.
 Early sexual activity is a terrible distraction, perhaps as addictive as the most powerful drugs.